 Forsaken and dissembled cars in thick bushland wouldn’t ordinarily present themselves as points of interest - but these abandoned and forgotten vehicles are given a second chance to tell their story in Catherine Large’s recent exhibition, Unintended Consequences.

-"Many of these trails have their origins from 1 August 1942, when the Brisbane City Council lent Mt Coot-tha to the US Navy for use as an ordnance depot; these trails were roads that the 55th Naval Construction Battalion of the US Navy built to access the munitions storage scattered over the mountain." - Cath Large
+"Many of these trails have their origins from 1 August 1942, when the Brisbane City Council lent Mt Coot-tha to the US Navy for use as an ordnance depot; these trails were roads that the 55th Naval Construction Battalion of the US Navy built to access the munitions storage scattered over the mountain."1 - Catherine Large

 It’s this sense of place which she initially envisaged translating into more traditional forms of enamel; using sterling silver and translucent colours.
 However, on one of her regular walks, Large took an interest in the wreck of a 1973 Toyota Corolla E20 - one of the many car wrecks scattered throughout the mountain.
 Transfixed by the bits of rusted metal embedded into the earth, she began to accumulate steel from the wreck.